richardmcameron/pass-manager/README.md

 Ex. (accounts_wttxrsswlxraithzjyarqgugqwhlifbebtoudivruwwdmhjrvnlwspxsntukjjrl)

-Information is stored in a 1x3 table
+Information is stored in a 1x3 table.

 [email/username], [password], [description]